JAMESKirkQI/STKR/README.md

 This repository is the PyTorch source code implementation of [Contrastive Multi-view Continual Learning]() and is currently being reviewed in IJCAI-2024.
-This is a demo code to illustrate the basic motivation for fast training and evaluating the MVM model in downstream task.
+This is a demo code to illustrate the basic motivation for fast training and evaluating the MVM model.
 The end-to-end MVM model with diverse views will be released soon.

 You can download the data in